 No. Nothing found on this site should be considered to represent the opinions of GA.

-No. It should be noted that GA has no opinion on its use outside of the program.
-It is the opinion of the author of the guidebook that there is nothing in the guidebook which conflicts with any of the principles or guidelines of GA.
+No. It should be noted that GA has no opinion on their use outside of the program.
+It is the opinion of the author of the guidebook and step meeting guide that there is nothing in them which conflicts with any of the principles or guidelines of GA.

 Most GA groups have a policy that at meetings, they can only read from GA approved literature.
 This policy is certainly reasonable out of concern that some members may wish to read from their favorite religious text, other 12-step literature, or a pop psychology book etc. which may distract from our primary purpose and potentially be divisive.
 However, there are some groups that may choose to interpret Unity Step #4 “Each group shall be self governing” as providing the freedom to read from the guidebook at their meetings or even to create step meetings based on the guide.

 For groups that don’t permit non-approved literature at their meetings, they may simply hold a "step meeting" before or after their regular GA meeting which would be understood to not be an official GA meeting.
-They could certainly use the guidebook at these meetings.
+They could certainly use the step meeting guide at these meetings.
+We are finding now that many on-line "Zoom meetings" which GA may not officially recognize are using this literature.

-Also, all GA members are free to use the guidebook outside of meetings when they meet with their sponsors and sponsees.
+Also, all GA members are free to use this literature outside of meetings when they meet with their sponsors and sponsees.

 If GA members are concerned about any issues regarding the use of the guidebook, they are certainly encouraged to consult with their GA trustee for guidance.